 Cops seized evidence of 170,000 online transaction messages on this Tor platform, which they say had 12 different types of hidden services.

-Ranging from pornographic content to firearms, drugs, forged identity papers, credit card codes and hacker kits.
+Ranging from x-rated content to firearms, drugs, forged identity papers, credit card codes and hacker kits.

 Moreover, the Babylon site played host to approximately 210 drug peddlers, including a notorious narcotics merchant who went by the pen name “Pablo Escobar” after the deceased Colombian drug lord.